rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 ### Base class constructor

-In a derived class constructor, `super` is a syntactical sugar for the base class constructor:
+In a derived class constructor, `super` is a syntactic sugar for the base class constructor:

 ```ts
 abstract class Person {